 I have decided to take some time to reveal to you some lessons – some new to me and some refreshers – that I have gleaned from this work.
 So if you have or you have had (or are yet to encounter) any hitches at any point in the life of your startup, you will do well to read this thoroughly.

 Many entrepreneurs are usually on different sides of the divide when it comes to their preference as it concerns the phases of business cycles.
 There are two main schools of thought here.

 In the first phase, a case is made for level-headed thinking.
 A call to return to the fundamentals of business cycles; a return to the traditional way of doing business.
-Here experts will always demand for full-blown forecasts, scrutiny of every item and expenditure and a lengthy market research.
+Here experts will always demand for full-blown forecasts, scrutiny of every item and expenditure and lengthy market research.